-1. Paths and paving
+1. Tidy paths and paving

 Clear up all the leaves and debris once the trees are bare (it’s much easier while everything is still crisp and dry).
 It’s also worth giving your paving a thorough clean with a stiff brush and some soapy water before the frost arrives so it will be less slippery and safer during the wet winter months.
 Alternatively, if you have one, just give it a blast with a pressure washer.